Cecil Arthur Lewis: Later life

 During the late 1940s Lewis became enamoured with the teachings of the Greek-Armenian mystic Gurdjieff.
 In 1947 he flew a Miles Gemini to South Africa, where he spent the next three years on a farm he established, but the farm was not a success, and in 1950 he returned to England.
 He joined the Daily Mail in 1956 as a journalist, formally retiring in 1966.

+In 1963 he was interviewed by the BBC as part of The Great War TV series.
+In 2014 Lewis was among those included as the BBC broadcast full versions of some of the interviews on BBC Four.
+The selection had been curated by Max Hastings, formerly a young researcher for the original TV series.
+This was later made available on the iPlayer titled "The Great War Interviews".

 After his last job, Lewis moved to Corfu, where he spent the rest of his life, continuing to write until well into his nineties.
 He became the last surviving British flying ace of the Great War.

+On 12 May 1991, he appeared on Desert Island Discs with presenter Sue Lawley.
+His chosen discs were: